mjl776/final-project-mjl776/README.md

   - Stores the User's email and password hash used to authenticate

+## Milestone 4:

+## What I have done

+ - From the previous iteration I have added the following:

+    - A show blogs page that shows the title, text and user of each blog post
+    - A create blogs page that allows a user to create a blog

+## System Architecture of my website

+Frontend:

+Next.js

+Backend:

+MongoDB
+- for data storage

+Authentication:

+Firebase Authentication
+- for storing senstive user auth data

+## How the frontend and backend interact per each form:

+- Sign up page:

+  When a User signs up and enters their information, a post request is made to the firebase authenication API endpoinn and after that a post request is then triggered to the MongoDB API endpoint where all the non-sensitive information of the user is stored

+- Create Post Page

+  When a User is authenticated, a create post page button is availible where users can click on and direct them to a form where they are able to create a post.
+When a user enters the post information, a API request is triggered to the mongoDB API endpoint, where the users object id and username is stored for reference

 ## Annotations / References Used

 (__TODO__: list any tutorials/references/etc. that you've based your code off of)